Proudly technical. The largest group of people in our library are experts in

 commitments and money.

-We have questions we want to ask those of you who have reached the bottom of this page.
-We're
+We have a question for those of you who have reached the bottom of this page.